cadappl/xml_sorter/README.md

 hasn't supported CDATA, characters, etc. Because it's a specific tool (to handle Android `manifest.xml` frankly), new features may not be impelemented.

-The tool could be used to sort the elements, and element attributes, for example, the attributes of an Android project:
+The tool could be used to sort the elements, and element attributes.
+The pattern has the format `element:attr1,attr2,...`.
+If element isn't provided, the attributes will be effective to all existent elements.
+For example, the attributes of an Android project could be sorted:

 `<project groups="pdk" name="platform/art" path="art" revision="refs/tags/android-8.1.0_r43"/>`

-With the matched pattern only for the element `project` `project:path,name,revision,groups`, the output xml would be:
+With the matched pattern only for the element `project` `project:path,name,revision,groups`, the output element would be:

 `<project path="art" name="platform/art" revision="refs/tags/android-8.1.0_r43" groups="pdk"/>`

+The output `project` starting with sorted attribute `path` would be good to investigate the directory structures of git-repositories in an Android project.

 Option `-C` can do case-insenstive compare of two elements.
 And with the option `-k`, the occurence order will be kept not to change the XML so much.
 It'll